 Magnolia @ 1920 S Congress Ave, Austin, TX 78704

-Oh, and if you enjoyed this article, please, tweet pin or share on Facebook – I’d really appreciate it!
+Oh, and if you enjoyed our weekend in Austin travel guide, please, tweet pin or share on Facebook – I’d really appreciate it!
 Click the P in the share bar for full size images!

-- Los Angeles: An Incredible Weekend Getaway in Los Angeles
+- California: An Incredible Weekend Getaway in Los Angeles

 - Hawaii: First Timers Guide to the Big Island – one the USA’s favorite getaways

-- Yellowstone NP: How to Plan the Perfect Trip to Yellowstone National Park, Arches National Park, Hiking in Bryce Canyon National Park & Best Things to do in Zion National Park
+- National Parks: How to Plan the Perfect Trip to Yellowstone National Park, Arches National Park, Hiking in Bryce Canyon National Park & Best Things to do in Zion National Park

 - Ohio: Top Things to do in Cincinnati Ohio